Pupillage applications research checklist

 Network with barristers

 Take advantage of any opportunities to speak to barristers from the chambers that interest you.
-The TARGETjobs National Pupillage Fair, held in March each year at Lincoln’s Inn, is an excellent opportunity to meet representatives from many sets face to face.
+The TARGETjobs National Pupillage Fair, held each year at one of the Inns of Court, is an excellent opportunity to meet representatives from many sets face to face.
 A handful of sets also run open days, which will give you the chance to meet members of chambers and learn more about their work.

 It’s worth investigating whether your university careers service or law department has a database of alumni who are willing to talk to students about their jobs – you may find that it includes someone at one of your target sets.
 You could also try a spot of networking off your own back – make sure your family and friends know that you’d like to make contact with barristers at certain sets and you may find that they can put you in touch with someone.